thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 ## Browser Setup

-In the browser, you can install UpscalerJS via a script tag or by installing via NPM and using a build tool like webpack, parcel, or rollup.
+In the browser, we can install UpscalerJS via a script tag or by installing via NPM and using a build tool like webpack, parcel, or rollup.

 :::tip